Sarah Mayberry: Early life

 Mayberry was born in Melbourne.
-She has a Bachelor of Arts degree in professional writing.
+She grew up in the suburb of Wantirna.
+Mayberry knew from a young age that she wanted to be a writer and began writing stories during school.
+She attended Victoria College, where she met her partner Christopher Gist.
+They both studied a Bachelor of Arts degree in Professional Writing and Literature.
+Mayberry went on to work for the parent company of Australian hardware and garden centre chain Bunnings.
+She also wrote for The Australian Hardware Journal and "a consumer aimed renovation magazine" for hardware store Mitre 10.

 Writing career

-Mayberry knew from a young age that she wanted to be a writer and decided to writer romance novels, as that it was she liked to read herself.
+Mayberry decided to write romance novels, as that it was she liked to read herself.
 She wrote some Regency romances, but they were rejected by Harlequin Mills and Boon and she decided to pursue a career in journalism.
 After reading Jennifer Crusie's Anyone But You, Mayberry was inspired to write romance novels again and she made sure her characters were "human and like people I knew".
 Harlequin Mills and Boon published her first novel Can't Get Enough in 2006.
 Mayberry has written over 45 romance novels.

-Mayberry worked as a storyliner and scriptwriter for the Australian soap opera Neighbours from 1998 until its cancellation in 2022.
-She wrote 230 episodes of Neighbours.
+Mayberry has worked as a storyliner and scriptwriter for the Australian soap opera Neighbours since 1998.
+When the series was cancelled in 2022, Mayberry had written 230 episodes of Neighbours.
+She later returned to the script department when the serial was picked up by Amazon Freevee.
 Mayberry credited her time with the show with helping her to become a better romance writer.
 After plotting a long term romance between two characters, she realised where she had been going wrong in her own writing.
 In 2005, Mayberry wrote three novellas based on characters from the show.

 Mayberry has also worked as a storyliner on Shortland Street and Home and Away.
 She co-created the 2006 New Zealand teen drama series Karaoke High with Kirsty McKenzie.
 They first approached TVNZ with their idea in 2003, and the network developed the show into a three-week soap opera.
 Mayberry wrote the novelization of the television drama The Lost Children for Penguin Books.
 In July 2022, Mayberry confirmed that she was working on a romantic comedy series to air in the United States and a thriller series for the UK.
+She produced the feature film Line of Fire along with her partner Christopher Gist, who also wrote the script.
+The film was shot on the Mornington Peninsula and even filmed in the couple's house.
+In 2024, Mayberry won the Best Script for a Television Serial accolade for Episode 8867 of Neighbours.